ydahal1/ydahal1/jokes.md

 1. Why do programmers prefer dark mode?
 Because light attracts bugs!

-2. How does a computer scientist keep their computer secure?
-They encrypt-it!

-3. Why did the developer go broke?
-Because they lost their domain in a phishing scam!
+2. Why did the programmer go broke?
+Because he lost his domain in a phishing attack!

+3. Why was the computer cold?
+Because it left its Windows open!

-4. Why did the SQL query go to therapy?
-Because it had too many relationship issues!
+4. Why did the programmer always carry a ladder?
+Because he wanted to reach the "cloud"!

 [
-Fri Jul  7 01:46:07 UTC 2023
+Sat Jul  8 01:45:10 UTC 2023
  ]